Stokksnes, Iceland

 _ prints are always made on demand; as such a purchase cannot be cancelled once the print has been produced;

-_ prints on archival fine art papers up until 58 by 87 cm are printed by myself on a Canon ImageProGraf Pro 2100 printer, using archival Canon Lucia Pro ink
+_ prints on archival fine art papers up until 58 by 87 cm are printed by myself on a Canon ImageProGraf Pro 2100 printer, using archival Canon Lucia Pro ink;

 Paper choice for this print was less straightforward than I’d originally imagined.
 I felt certain the lesser contrast of a matt cotton paper (Canson Rag Photographique) would be closer to reality, and in fact, I was right: the brightly coloured dust in the air did have the effect of brightening the shadows while removing detail, bleaching the scene, and somewhat resembling a watercolour painting.
 The pictures above of the print illustrating the framing process all show the matt paper.